Darren Wrack

 Darren Wrack (born 5 May 1976) is an English former professional footballer who played as a midfielder.
 He scored 55 goals from 509 league and cup appearances in a 17-year career in the English Football League and Conference.

-He began his career at Derby County in 1994, and helped the club to win promotion out of the First Division in 1995–96, before he was sold on to Grimsby Town in July 1996.
-He never established himself in the Grimsby first team, and had a brief loan spell at Shrewsbury Town, before moving on to Walsall in July 1998.
+Wrack began his career at Derby County in 1994.
+He helped the club to win promotion out of the First Division in 1995–96, before he was sold on to Grimsby Town in July 1996.
+He never established himself in the Grimsby first-team and had a brief loan spell at Shrewsbury Town before moving on to Walsall in July 1998.
 He went on to spend ten years with the club, winning promotion out of the Second Division in 1998–99 and out of League Two in 2006–07.
 He was also voted onto the PFA Team of the Year in 1998–99.
 He joined Kettering Town in July 2008 after receiving treatment at the Sporting Chance Clinic for a gambling addiction.
-He joined Stafford Rangers in September 2010, before announcing his retirement in January 2011.
+He joined Stafford Rangers in September 2010 before retiring in January 2011.
 He later worked as a scout for Brighton & Hove Albion and Port Vale.

 Playing career

 Derby County

-Wrack began his career as a trainee at Derby County in 1994, and made his debut for the "Rams" under Roy McFarland in the 1994–95 season.
+Wrack began his career as a trainee at Derby County in 1994 and made his debut for the "Rams" under Roy McFarland in the 1994–95 season.
 Jim Smith led the club to promotion into the Premier League as runners-up of the First Division in 1995–96.
 Wrack played 31 games during his two seasons at the Baseball Ground.

 Grimsby Town

 Wrack returned home to Cleethorpes and signed with his home town club Grimsby Town in July 1996 for a fee of £100,000.
 He was handed his "Mariners" debut by player-manager Brian Laws on 17 August 1996 when he came on as a 78th-minute replacement for Neil Woods in Town's 3–1 home defeat to Wolverhampton Wanderers.
 Grimsby were relegated from the First Division at the end of the 1996–97 season with Wrack featuring 11 times, scoring once in a 1–1 away draw with Reading.
 During the same season Wrack also spent a month on loan at Shrewsbury Town, featuring in five games for Fred Davies's "Shrews".
-During the 1997–98 season, with the club now under the tenure of Alan Buckley, Wrack failed to make an impact in the first team with the likes of Kevin Donovan, Tommy Widdrington and Paul Groves favoured over Wrack.
+During the 1997–98 season, with the club now under the tenure of Alan Buckley, Wrack failed to make an impact in the first-team with the likes of Kevin Donovan, Tommy Widdrington and Paul Groves favoured over Wrack.
 Wrack would only feature twice for Grimsby under Buckley this season, a Football League Trophy victory over Hull City and a league defeat to Northampton Town.
-Grimsby earned promotion back to the First Division via the play-offs as well as winning the Football League Trophy in a Wembley double, however Wrack did not feature in either occasion.
+Grimsby earned promotion back to the First Division via the play-offs as well as winning the Football League Trophy in a Wembley double, however, Wrack did not feature in either occasion.
 Speaking in 2006, Wrack stated that he felt he was "never given the chance to shine" at Blundell Park.